$B \rightarrow D l \nu$ Form Factors at Non-Zero Recoil and Extraction of $|V_{cb}|$: Summary and Future Prospects

 In this article we also determined the ratio $R(D)$.
 Our result is given in Eq.~(\ref{rd0}) (and again in (\ref{rd2})).
 We summarize comparisons between Standard Model predictions and experiment in Fig.~\ref{rd}.
 It will be interesting to see whether the current $\sim$2$\sigma$ tension will develop into a true discrepancy between experiment and the Standard Model or disappear.

-: \\ This work was supported in part by Grants from the US DOE and from the NSF.
+: \\ H. N. is supported in part by the U.S. Department of Energy (DOE) under Grant No. DE-FC02-12ER41879 and by the U.S. National Science Foundation (NSF) under Grant No. PHY10-034278; C. M. B. and J. S. by U.S. DOE under Grant No. DE-SC0011726 and C. M. by U.S. NSF under Grant No. PHY10-034278.
 Numerical simulations were carried out on facilities of the USQCD collaboration funded by the Office of Science of the DOE and at the Ohio Supercomputer Center.
 We thank the MILC collaboration for use of their gauge configurations.